SAGAR-0000/AI-Powered-PDF-Summarizer/README.md

 <div align="center">

-**Built with ❤️ using Streamlit & Google Gemini 2.5 Flash Lite**
+**Built with ❤️ by SAGAR using Streamlit & Google Gemini 2.5 Flash Lite**

+Personal Portfolio Project | 2024

-⭐ Star this repo if it helped your portfolio! ⭐
+⭐ Star this repo if you find it useful! ⭐

 </div>